pereira3R/LandingPage-GroupSearchGPT/README.md

 Project started and completed in 2023, prepared in less than 1 week.

 ## Overview
 The project is nothing more than a landing page that was requested by a research and extension group at the Federal University of Mato Grosso.
+The idea was basically to do something to show the focus of the research group, in addition to presenting its members and what they do.

 ## Technologies Used